DataResponsibly/Virny/docs/examples/Multiple_Models_Interface_Use_Case.md

-# Multiple Models Interface Usage
+# Multiple Models Interface

-In this example, we are going to audit 4 models for stability and fairness, visualize metrics, and create an analysis report.
+In this example, we are going to conduct a deep performance profiling for 4 models.
+This demonstration will show how to create input arguments for Virny, how to compute overall and disparity metrics with a metric computation interface, and how to build static visualizations based on the calculated metrics.
 For that, we will use `compute_metrics_with_config` interface that can compute metrics for multiple models.
 Thus, we will need to do the next steps:

 * Initialize input variables

 * Compute subgroup metrics

-* Make group metrics composition
+* Perform disparity metrics composition using the Metric Composer

-* Create metrics visualizations and an analysis report
+* Create static visualizations using the Metric Visualizer

 ## Import dependencies